S1robe/Virtual-Machine-Guides/Windows 10-11/WSL (Kali).md

 <h1 align=center>Windows 10/11</h1>
 <p>

-This guide assumes that you have Windows 10 or 11 already installed, this guide will walk you through the steps to install Windows Subsystem for Linux and create an ubuntu virtual machine on a Windows host.
+This guide assumes that you have Windows 10 or 11 already installed, this guide will walk you through the steps to install Windows Subsystem for Linux and create a Kali virtual machine on a Windows host.
 </p><br>

 > <h2> Enabling Intel or AMD Virtualization Support </h2>